-$$E{\rm xc}^{\rm HGGA}[n{\uparrow}, n{\downarrow}] = \int d^3 r \ n \\ \times \varepsilon{\rm xc}^{\rm HGGA}(n{\uparrow}, n{\downarrow}, \nabla n{\uparrow}, \nabla n{\downarrow}, \tau{\uparrow}, \tau{\downarrow}, \varepsilon{\rm x\uparrow}, \varepsilon{\rm x\downarrow}).$$ (13)
+$$E{\rm xc}^{\rm HGGA}[n{\uparrow},n{\downarrow}] = \int d^{3}r \, n \\ \times \, \varepsilon{\rm xc}^{\rm HGGA}(n{\uparrow},n{\downarrow},\nabla n{\uparrow},\nabla n{\downarrow},\tau{\uparrow},\tau{\downarrow},\varepsilon{\rm x\uparrow},\varepsilon{\rm x\downarrow}).$$ (13)

-Semiempirical hyper-GGAs include the widely-used global hybrid functionals like B3LYP, B3PW91 or $PBE0^{22,23}$ that mix a fixed fraction of exact exchange with GGA exchange, and the local hybrids.60 Although the global hybrid functionals can be remarkably accurate for molecules and strongly inhomogeneous solids, they are theoretically less than ideal because they do not satisfy any exact constraints that GGAs do not satisfy.
-We are working on nonempirical hyper-GGAs that use 100% of exact exchange with a compatible fully-nonlocal correlation.59 electron densities.
-These generalizations are still based upon constraint satisfaction, but at a higher level.
+Semiempirical hyper-GGAs include the widely used global hybrid functionals such as B3LYP, B3PW91, or PBE0 (Refs.
+29 and 30) that mix a fixed fraction of exact exchange with GGA exchange, and the local hybrids.67 Although the global hybrid functionals can be remarkably accurate for molecules and strongly inhomogeneous solids, they are theoretically less than ideal because they do not satisfy any exact constraints that GGAs do not satisfy.
+We are working66 on hyper-GGAs that at least retain all the exact features of the TPSS meta-GGA; the simplest of these is the TPSS global hybrid of Ref.
+35.

 The fifth and final rung of Jacob's ladder utilizes all of the Kohn-Sham orbitals, unoccupied as well as occupied.
 At this level the adiabatic connection of Eq.
-(4) leads to generalizations61-64 of the random phase approximation (RPA) that obviate the need for electron gas data (in fact, generating this data), and also account for the long-range van der Waals attraction between non-overlapped
+(4) leads to generalizations^{68-71} of the random phase approximation (RPA) that obviate the need for electron gas data (in fact, generating this data), and also account for the long-range van der Waals attraction between nonoverlapped electron densities.
+These generalizations are still based upon constraint satisfaction, but at a higher level.
+A Kohn-Sham version of the coupled cluster method^{72,73} is fully ab initio.
+Fifth rung functionals require huge basis sets and are not yet practical for general use.

 Figure 1 shows Jacob's ladder rising (half dream and half reality) from the Hartree world of unrealistically weak or missing bonding in five steps to the heaven of chemical accuracy.
 Note that it is not only the higher rungs that have value.
 The lower rungs may be less accurate, but they are also simpler to understand and they require less programming and computation time.
+The users are the "angels," who ascend or descend the ladder at will.

-In our own nonempirical constructions, we try to follow a conservative "don't re-invent the wheel" approach.
+In our own nonempirical constructions, we try to follow a conservative "do not reinvent the wheel" approach.
 Thus, our functionals resemble Chinese boxes or Russian dolls: LSD is inside the PBE GGA, PBE GGA is inside the TPSS meta-GGA, and TPSS meta-GGA will probably be inside our hyper-GGA.

-From the nonempirical viewpoint, LSD and GGA are controlled extrapolations from the slowly-varying limit, while meta-GGA and hyper-GGA are controlled interpolations between the limits of slowly-varying and compact one- or two-electron densities (the paradigm densities for condensed matter physics and quantum chemistry, respectively).
+From the nonempirical viewpoint, LSD and GGA are controlled extrapolations from the slowly varying limit, while meta-GGA and hyper-GGA are controlled interpolations between the limits of slowly varying and compact oneor two-electron densities (the paradigm densities for condensed matter physics and quantum chemistry, respectively).
 The remaining constraints "control" the extrapolation or interpolation.
-We believe that the first three rungs are essentially completed by the LSD, PBE and TPSS functionals respectively.
+We believe that the first three rungs are essentially completed by the LSD, PBE, and TPSS functionals respectively.
 We encourage users to report and compare their results for all three of these functionals.
 Nonempirical functionals on the fourth and fifth rungs remain to be developed or adequately tested.
-Although the hybrid functionals on the fourth rung are semiempirical, we can also recommend the PBE0,^{22,23} ω PBEh,65 and TPSSh29 hybrids, which satisfy many exact constraints and have at most one fit parameter.
+Although the hybrid functionals on the fourth rung are semiempirical, we can also recommend the hybrids PBE0,^{29,30} ω PBEh,74 and TPSSh,35 which satisfy many exact constraints and have at most one fit parameter.